anasyakubu/react-vite-ts-starter/README.md

 ### 3. **Tailwind CSS Customization**

-You can extend the Tailwind CSS theme by editing the `tailwind.config.js` file:
+You can extend the Tailwind CSS theme by editing the `tailwind.config.ts` file:

 ```javascript
 module.exports = {